 Designing is concerned with creating change to affect empathy, practicality and appropriateness in everyday life.
-As a way of thinking and doing, it focuses on creating solutions using appropriate technology with purposeful intent.
+As a way of thinking and doing, it focuses on creating solutions with purposeful intent using appropriate technology.
 This broadly involves rational thought processes and intuitive responses that are nested within a holistic fabric of analytical, creative and critical thinking.

-For this examination, candidates investigate and explore daily activities for design opportunities and take ideas from conception to fruition.
+For this examination, candidates explore daily activities for design opportunities and seek solutions for design needs.
 The process undertaken may be diverse but each should include Needs Analysis, Idea Conceptualisation, Development and Prototyping, all supported by Research to arrive at the proposed design solution.
 A model to help candidates engage in the design process is shown in Figure 1.

-The arrows show that designing is not always a linear process and that it is dynamic in nature requiring frequent and careful looping back to other stages in a holistic manner.
-For example, when seeking a design opportunity based on observation in Needs Analysis, further investigative research may be needed to justify the need in the opportunity.
+The arrows show that designing is not always a linear process and that it is dynamic in nature requiring looping back to other stages in a holistic manner.
+For example, when seeking a design opportunity based on observation in Needs Analysis, further research may be needed to justify the need in the opportunity.
 In another example where emergent problems pose difficulty in fulfilling the intended purpose during Development, reconsideration of the need identified and previous ideas may be necessary.
-In managing the dynamism of the design process, candidates also carry out ongoing evaluation and refinement of their thought processes.
-This reflects the ongoing dialogue between the candidate and the objects (user, functionality and environment) of the design situation, which is crucial to the successful execution of any design outcome.
+In managing the iterative nature of the design process, the candidate engages in ongoing dialogue with the objects (user, functionality and environment) of the design situation.
+This is crucial to the successful execution of any design outcome.

 Essential to designing is the ability to imagine and model using doodles/sketches/drawings and mock-ups.
 These means of modelling ideas also trigger and inform thought processes for experimenting and testing the feasibility of solutions and to help in decision making.
 Upon thorough and thoughtful development of the idea, the proposed design solution is realised through prototyping.
-This involves working with suitable resistant materials using workshop processes, and practical application of knowledge in mechanisms and/or electronics.
+This involves working with appropriate technology.
 During Prototyping, evaluation and refinement of the proposed design solution should not be ruled out with the aim of achieving a practical and appropriate solution for the identified user.
+The eventual outcome is then presented as the proposed design solution.